jdenka/blog/_tabs/about.md

 ## Welcome to my blog

-I'm Dennis and im 38 years old living in Sweden, I currently work as a IT Consultant focusing on Identity and Access management at [Maxitech AB](https://www.maxitech.nu).
+I'm Dennis and im 39 years old living in Sweden, I currently work as a IT Consultant with Identity and Access management building stuff out of PowerShell as a self employed / freelancer.

 So the topics being covered in this blog will start with Identity topics in Entra ID and will probably cover PowerShell since I like to automate stuff with it.